WICG/attribution-reporting-api/flexible_event_config.md

 The goal of this proposal is to remain largely privacy neutral with respect to the existing event-level reports.
 We will publish an algorithm which computes the number of output states for a given source registration.
 From this we will be able to:

 * Compute a randomized response algorithm across the entire output space
-* Set the noise level to satisfy a certain epsilon level level via a randomized response mechanism
+* Set the noise level to satisfy a certain epsilon level via a randomized response mechanism
 * Verify that the privacy parameters (like information gain) are within a given threshold, and fail registration if they are not

 With these pieces we can ensure that this extension does not regress our privacy measures.
 Additionally, it allows callers to fine-tune the noise added to the API e.g. by specifying different kinds of output domains.
 For example, `navigation` sources that only need 1 bit of trigger data and 1 reporting window can use the same noise level as `event` sources.